wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-develop-loops.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->

 ## Próximas etapas
-Para obter mais dicas de desenvolvimento, consulte [Visão geral do desenvolvimento][].
+Para obter mais dicas de desenvolvimento, consulte [Visão geral do desenvolvimento][Visão geral do desenvolvimento].

 <!--Image references-->